What are polymers?

-The process of formation of polymers from monomer units is called a polymerization process.
-Polymerization can be because of the addition reaction between unsaturated monomer units or condensation between two different monomers with the elimination of certain small molecules such as water, carbon dioxide, etc.
+The process of formation of polymers from monomer units is called a polymerization.
+Polymerization occurs because of the addition reaction between unsaturated monomer units or condensation between two different monomers with the elimination of certain small molecules such as water, carbon dioxide, etc.

 Polyethylene Terephthalate Definition

 “Polyethylene terephthalate is a condensation polymer of ethylene glycol and terephthalic acid.”
-The by-product of the reaction to create this compound is water so it is an example of condensation or step-growth polymerization.
+The by-product of the reaction is water so it is an example of condensation or step-growth polymerization.

 Polyethylene Terephthalate Structure